 How Long Does Kava Take to Kick In?

 This is a common question and not easy to answer.
-Ultimately, what you personally experience when drinking kava for the kava for the first time will depend on your body, how it reacts, and how much you drink etc. Give it 15-20 minutes, then you will begin to feel a bit warm and tingly all over.
-Muscle tension will start to release and you’ll start to feel as if your cares and worries are melting away and in their place you’ll start to feel calmer and happier, even a little euphoric.
+Ultimately, what you personally experience when drinking kava for the first time will depend on your body, how it reacts, and how much you drink etc. Give it 15-20 minutes, then you will begin to feel a bit warm and tingly all over.
+Muscle tension will start to release and you’ll start to feel as if your cares and worries are melting away.
+Eventually, you’ll start to feel calmer and happier, even a little euphoric.

 Find a reputable online kava vendor

-If you buy the lowest priced product you may run the risk of inadvertently purchasing and drinking a kava that might include Tudei varieties, which unfortunately still make their way into a higher percentage of kava sold in the U.S. Or you might end up buying kava that is old and has been sitting in warehouses for months or years degrading in strength.
+If you buy the lowest priced product you may run the risk of inadvertently purchasing and drinking a kava that might include Tudei varieties.
+Unfortunately, Tudei kava varieties still make their way into a higher percentage of kava sold in the U.S. Or you might end up buying kava that is old and has been sitting in warehouses for months or years degrading in strength.
 These products won’t bring you the positive benefits you’re looking for.
-So, do your research into kava vendors before purchasing by learning about them and reading testimonials and reviews.
+Do your research into kava vendors before purchasing by learning about them and reading testimonials and reviews.

 We at Kalm with Kava sell only lab-tested Noble Kava and we’re our proud of the strong reputation we’ve built within the kava community.
 In 2016 we were awarded vendor of the year by Kavasseur.